-Pursuant to the said agreement, the Group has remeasured it's obligation towards the Investors and accordingly recognised the write back amounting to $\gtrless$ 32,600 lakhs and disclosed it as an exceptional item in the accompanying consolidated financial statements.
+Pursuant to the said agreement, the Group has remeasured it's obligation towards the Investors and accordingly recognised the write back amounting to ₹ 32,600 lakhs and disclosed it as an exceptional item in the accompanying consolidated financial statements.

-Material Partly Owned subsidiaries 66
+66 Material Partly Owned subsidiaries

-Financial information of subsidiaries that have material non-controlling interests is provided below : Proportion of equity interest held by non-controlling interests.
+Financial information of subsidiaries that have material non-controlling interests is provided below :

+Proportion of equity interest held by non-controlling interests.

+. ,

+Nome of Entity As at As at

-Name of Entity As at March 31, 2022 As at March 31, 2021 Ashoka Highways (Durg) Ltd. 00.00% 49.00% Jaora-Nayagaon Toll Road Company Pvt.
-Ltd. 38.83% 38.83% Unison Enviro Pvt.
+Name of Entity March 31, 2022 March 31, 2021

+Ashoka Highways (Durg) Ltd. 34.00% 66.34%

+Ashoka Highways (Bhandara) Ltd. 17.34% 17.34%

+Jaora-Nayagaon Toll Road Company Pvt.
+Ltd. 38.83% 38.83%

+Unison Enviro Pvt.
 Ltd. 49.00% 49.00%